Updated: Feb 23

 By Doug Swinton

 As far back as ancient Greece, the names of certain colours rarely appear.
-There are plenty of black and white references, some red reference, and a smattering of yellow.
-Less mention of green but there are virtually no reference made to the colour blue.
+There are plenty of black and white references, some red references, and a smattering of yellow.
+Less mention of green but there is virtually no reference made to the colour blue.
 The same occurs for Icelandic text as well as Hebrew manuscripts.
 That's right folks!
 The Bible is written with no reference to blue.
 Why?

 In the cradle of civilization, nature did not provide a lot of blue things that could be utilized.
 No blue foods.
 No blue flowers (most of our blue flowers are artificial and have been genetically engineered).
-Heck where these guys lived most everyone had brown eyes.
+Heck, where these guys lived most everyone had brown eyes.
 Sure the sky is blue but if you trap air, it's invisible.
 The sea is blue till you scoop it in your hand and then it is clear.

-You would never need a name for a colour until you can make that colour and readily use it.
+You would never need a name for colour until you can make that colour and readily use it.

 Red ochre goes back to the dawn of man, so red appears as far back as the written word.
 The word Blue, however, was rare.
 Blues as items continued to be rare, so rare in fact that in the 1600's and 1700's when you commissioned a portrait of yourself, the artist would quote the price based on how much blue you wanted.
 The more blue, the more expensive the commission.
 You could tell how royally important a king was by the amount of blue slathered on his painting.

-Having an actual word for a colour unlocks your ability to notice a colour or a variety of a colour.
+Having an actual word for a colour unlocks your ability to notice a colour or a variety of colours.
 Without the word, you still see the colour, it just doesn't register in the mind.
 I remember my son seeing the sky as blue, but once I showed him the difference in blues and named them, he would frequently say, "Hey Dad!
 Look at the cerulean blue next to the cobalt blue in the sky!"
 Before that, the sky was just blue.

-Not only having a word for a colours and shades of colours, but also being shown a colour within an object, will unlock the potential to actually see it.
-I remember while having lunch with fellow artist Ken Gillespie, when he pointed out the awesome purple hidden within a shadow of a car.
+Not only having a word for colours and shades of colours but also being shown a colour within an object, will unlock the potential to actually see it.
+I remember while having lunch with fellow artist Ken Gillespie when he pointed out the awesome purple hidden within a shadow of a car.
 When I first looked, I didn't see what he saw.
 I saw inert grey, but when pointed out I suddenly saw delicate shifts in purples within the subtle curves of the fenders.